sparkfabrik/company-playbook/content/resources/projectroles-acc-team-leader.md

 /*
-Title: Ownsership - Team Leader
+Title: Ownership - Team Leader
 Description: Ownerships of a Team Leader on SparkFabrik's projects
 Sort: 220
 */